young-kcd/firebird/builds/install/arch-specific/win32/installation_readme.txt

   'Run as administrator'.
 Otherwise the installer may be unable to start the Firebird service at the end of installation.

-o Libraries deployed by instclient may fail to load if the MS runtime libraries have not been installed.
-  This may be a problem if installing on older Windows platforms.

 Uninstallation